QuadraticEmphasis18/Lilypots-Library/README.md

 ## Tests:
 # Parents:
-"Just looking at the link.
+> Blockquote "Just looking at the link.
 Comments regarding the home page good first impression, could emphasize more the community aspects e.g. Lilypot's Community Hub and Library.
 The 'Doing Good' needs rewording, the pictures at the bottom need a description/explanation and maybe even a link.
 The gallery - the pictures could be bigger, better cropped and again have some explanations.
 Hope it helps."
-"We had a quick look together.
+> Blockquote "We had a quick look together.
 Navigation was easy, nice simple layout with clear spacing.
 It was easy to read even for me.
 Text is clear although a bit more spacing between the headings and the text (explanation)."

 # Code Institute's Slack Developer Community peer-code-review channel:
 Grace McKenna_lead:
-"Hey Lex!
+> Blockquote "Hey Lex!
 Pretty landing page!
 A few things just from glancing at it.
 Your copyright in your footer isn’t at the very bottom, I’d suggest using a sticky footer to keep it at the bottom.
 Minor thing though.
 You seem to be having some CSS issues with your contact page.
 I’ll attach an image to show what I mean, it’s the last option button.![Screenshot of contact page](https://files.slack.com/files-pri/T0L30B202-F049VM68K1U/screenshot_2022-11-08_at_20.50.55.png)
 Looks nice and responsive, your gallery does get very small compared to the rest of the site on mobile though.
 I’ll attach another image of what I mean as well.
 [Gallery page as viewed on a mobile device](https://files.slack.com/files-pri/T0L30B202-F049VM6M4KG/screenshot_2022-11-08_at_21.00.24.png)
 Had a quick look at your README, I know you said you’re in the middle of it but just keep an eye on your styling in a preview window.
 You have to have a space after ‘#’ for headings etc in markdown, otherwise it just shows up as another character.
 Just letting you know for future reference so you don’t have to go back and fix it again if you’re still in the process of everything :)"

 Simen Daelin (aka Eventyret_mentor):
-"Just to add to what was said:
+> Blockquote "Just to add to what was said:
 Don't use copyright unless you own all photos yourself, use made for education purposes.
 Suggest not split into multi pages but use a single scrollable page, less code, easier to maintain and again footer and header doesn't change just the middle.
 Make sure you commit more often reading the commit it seems you copy and pasted love running changed comments and colors.
 Again what git tells me.
 Again was reading on a phone so :man-shrugging: